 Benefits of reflexology foot massage

-Stimulates the nervous system and clears energetic pathways
+Stimulates your nervous system and energy pathways

 More info on reflexology massage

 Yes!
 Urban reflexology practitioners are ready to head to your address, wherever you ar ein Manchester.
 Simply, enter your postcode here to see therapists near you.

 Urban mobile massage therapists are bookable for treatments right across Manchester, from Spinningfields all the way out to Eccles and Openshaw.

 Reflexology is best viewed as a way to soothe anxiety and stress.

 But if you're a believer in energy lines within the body, this treatment's also believed to help with other conditions in that way.
 Those conditions include migraines, constipation, sciatica, back pain and fatigue.

 In reality, the reflexology and acupuncture are completely different.
 As a manual treatment, reflexology is performed with hands rather than acupuncture needles.
 It also targets hands and feet, not specific pain points on the body.

 Reflexology is a safe treatment to book if you’re pregnant, but check your therapist’s bio to make sure they offer reflexology for pregnancy before you book.
 Otherwise, try our specialist pregnancy treatment.

 If you have a health condition and you’re not sure about booking a massage, your GP should be able to advise on whether to book or not.